Wet and dry internal friction can be measured with the Jarzynski equality

-A simple protocol for extracting the internal friction co-efficient of polymer molecules has been proposed which can be implemented experimentally by pulling the molecule multiple times using optical tweezers.
-The work done during the stretching process is employed to evaluate the average dissipation using the Jarzynski equality, and the dissipated work in the limit of zero solvent viscosity is then used to obtain the internal friction coefficient.
-Using Brownian dynamics simulations on a spring-dashpot dumbbell model for a polymer, we establish proof-of-principle by recovering the internal friction coefficient which is used as a model input.
-While optical tweezers offer a wide range of values from which the control parameters may be chosen, it is essential to operate in a regime with dissipation limited to a few $k_BT$, so that: (a) the ensemble size is practically realizable, and (b) the average dissipated work is linear in the pulling velocity.
+In summary, we have introduced a simple and novel protocol based on the Jarzynski equality for determining both dry and wet internal friction coefficients of macromolecules that can be implemented experimentally using optical tweezers.
+Using Brownian dynamics simulations on a spring-dashpot model for a polymer, we establish proof-of-principle by recovering the dry internal friction coefficient which is used as a model input, and show that a bead-spring chain with cohesive interactions is an example of wet friction.
+It is conceivable that some real polymer chains might possess both wet and dry internal friction, and modeling such molecules would require the use of multi-bead-spring-dashpots with cohesive interactions.